mpmumau/Peabot-Library/README.md

 To uninstall, type `make full-uninstall` (as root or sudo).
 This will remove Peabot from your system, while keeping log files in `/var/log/peabot`.

+Peabot must be run with permissions to access the Raspberry Pi's GPIO; use `sudo` to run peabot if your user does not have permissions to the Raspberry Pi's GPIO.

+The command `peabot` may be run after installation to start the program (e.g. `sudo peabot`).

 ## Command Prompt